-- 9. Start the engine and let it run for about 30 seconds.
-Then turn off the engine. - 10.
-Pour coolant into the radiator up to the base of the filler neck.
+- 9. Tighten the bleeder bolt and reinstall the bleeder cap when coolant comes out in a steady stream with no bubbles. - 10.Start the engine and let it run for about 30 seconds.
+Then turn off the engine. - 11.Pour coolant into the radiator up to the base of the filler neck.

-- 11. Fill the reserve tank to the MAX mark.
-Install the reserve tank cap. - 12.Install the radiator cap, and tighten it to the first stop. - 13.Start the engine and let it run until the radiator fan comes on two times.
+- 12.Fill the reserve tank to the MAX mark.
+Install the reserve tank cap. - 13.Install the radiator cap, and tighten it to the first stop. - 14.Start the engine and let it run until the radiator fan comes on two times.
 Then stop the engine.